Egwald Economics: Macroeconomics

 System 2 (in red): you set the parameters of the macroeconomics functions to whatever values you want, within limits.
 Try to replicate the macroeconomics aggregates for some year.
 Initially, I set government expenditures g = 200, and the money supply ms = 220.
 These changes will shift the IS and LM curves, respectively, along with the aggregate demand schedule.
 To shift the aggregate supply schedule, I changed the labour supply schedule by flattening its slope, perhaps the result of an increase in the number of workers offering their services to firms.

-Set the parameters for the aggregate production function, the labour market, consumers, producers, and the government to the values you want.
+Reset the parameters for the aggregate production function, the labour market, consumers, producers, and the government

 THEN CLICK THE SUBMIT PARAMETERS BUTTON BELOW!